-An important point to note is that if the current company you’re in switches to a new insurance provider, or in the event that you change jobs, there will be a 12 month waiting period for pre-existing conditions, so you will not be covered during that period.
+One important point to note is that if the current company you’re in switches to a new insurance provider, or in the event that you change jobs, there will be a 12-month waiting period for pre-existing conditions, so you will not be covered during that period.

 There are also some insurers that may choose to exclude the coverage for some employees with pre-existing conditions.

-Another important point to note is that should you be hit with a long-term ailment, such as cancer, you will therefore not be covered under the company’s basic plan, and you then will not be able to purchase a new private insurance plan at that point.
+Another thing to consider is that should you be hit with a long-term ailment, such as cancer, you will therefore not be covered under the company’s basic plan, and you then will not be able to purchase a new private insurance plan at that point.

-2. Think About Insurance as a Spare Battery Pack For Your Family and Loved Ones
+Think of Insurance as a Spare Battery Pack For Your Family and Loved Ones

-Just as you would keep a spare battery pack for your phone, think about private insurance as a form of a back up plan in the event of unexpected circumstances.
+Just as you would keep a spare battery pack for your phone to avoid being caught out with a flat battery, think about private insurance as a form of back up in the event of unexpected circumstances.
 We don’t always get to predict what happens, but we can always be prepared for when something serious hits.

 This is especially important if you have family members who rely on you financially, and whom you might need to take care of in later years.
 Being adequately covered isn’t just for yourself — it is also for your loved ones should something happen to you.

 Unlike other countries, healthcare in Singapore is not always free.
-There may be government policies and grants that may subsidize the cost of healthcare, but it won’t be completely free of charge.
+There may be government policies and grants that may subsidise the cost of healthcare, but it won’t be completely free of charge.

 This is even more apparent when specialists are needed for more complicated cases.
 For example, in long-term disabilities, you’ll require doctors’ visits and checkups, but also medical care at home, modifications to your home and long-term rehabilitative care, amongst other related costs.

-Here are a few factors to consider when picking a policy most suited for you.
+Here are a few factors to consider when trying to pick a policy most suited for you.
 Some of these are: the insurance premium, deductibles, co-insurance amounts, the claims process, exclusions, as well as the lifetime renewal options.

 First, ensure that you are being covered for the class of hospitals that you wish to visit should you fall sick.
 For example, make sure to not purchase a public hospital insurance coverage, then visit a private hospital later.

-Second, be aware that with the current co-payment scheme, there is typically a 5% co-payment required on the integrated shield plan bought after March 8th, 2019.
-You can read more about that here.
-This is so that you can make sure that you have ample emergency funds or ensure that your employee insurance covers the 5% as mentioned.
-Read more here.
+Second, be aware that with the current co-payment scheme, there is typically a 5 per cent co-payment required on the integrated shield plan bought after March 8th, 2019.
+This is so that you can make sure that you have ample emergency funds or ensure that your employee insurance covers the 5 per cent as mentioned.